About Me

 • Talk: Quad Packing

-• January 2025 - Joint Mathematics Meetings, Seattle, WA (first presenter)
+• January 2025 - Joint Mathematics Meetings, Seattle Convention Center, Seattle, WA

 • Session: AMS Special Session on Polymath Jr REU Student Research Session, I